novasamatech/parity-signer/docs/src/about/FAQ.md

 ### How can I add a new network to Signer?

+Parity verifies and publishes network specs on [Metadata Update Portal](https://metadata.parity.io/).
+To add one of the listed networks, in [Metadata Update Portal](https://metadata.parity.io/) click "Add to signer", scan the network specs QR same way you scan transaction QR: in Signer open scanner, scan the QR and accept new network spec.
+Than scan the multipart QR–"movie" containing recent metadata for this network.

+### Can I add a network that does not have network specs and metadata QR published anywhere?

+Yes.
 Follow the [Add New Network](../tutorials/Add-New-Network.md) step-by-step guide.

 Currently the process requires you to have [rust](https://www.rust-lang.org/tools/install), [subkey](https://docs.substrate.io/v3/tools/subkey/#installation) and [parity-signer repository](https://github.com/paritytech/parity-signer) on your machine.